 - Dorsal: includes the medial longitudinal fasciculus.

 Brain stem strokes are acute ischemic events, characterized by vomiting, vertigo, diplopia, headache, ataxia, hiccups, and dysarthria.
 Facial paresis, though rare, can be seen due to the involvement of few aberrant descending fibers.
 It can cause many system ailments, such as vestibule-cerebellar, bulbar, sensory, respiratory, or autonomic systems.

 More often due to a systemic cause, such as hypertension and atherosclerosis, medial medullary syndrome is often bilateral with a poor prognosis.

 The tracts involved, with resultant specific symptoms in medial medullary syndrome, can be summarized in the following manner:

 |Hypoglossal nerve fibers||Ipsilateral tongue weakness, deviation of the tongue to the ipsilateral side|

 |Corticospinal nerve fibers in the “pyramid”||Contralateral motor weakness|

-Clinical recognition of the lateral medullary syndrome depends on identification of the triad of ipsilateral hyperalgesia of the face, Horner’s syndrome and ipsilateral ataxia.
+Clinical recognition of lateral medullary syndrome depends on identifying the triad of ipsilateral hyperalgesia of the face, Horner’s syndrome, and ipsilateral ataxia.

 |Tract involved in lateral medullary syndrome||Manifestation|